 - Marketing and Communications Data, which includes your preferences in receiving marketing from us

-IF YOU ARE SITUATED IN THE EU, PLEASE SEE THE SECTION “ADDITIONAL EU DISCLOSURES” THAT PERTAIN TO OUR COLLECTION, USE AND DISCLOSURE OF YOUR PERSONAL DATA AND ADDITIONAL RIGHTS YOU HAVE UNDER APPLICABLE LAW.
+IF YOU ARE SITUATED IN THE EU OR THE UK, PLEASE SEE THE SECTION “ADDITIONAL EU AND UK DISCLOSURES” THAT PERTAIN TO OUR COLLECTION, USE AND DISCLOSURE OF YOUR PERSONAL DATA AND ADDITIONAL RIGHTS YOU HAVE UNDER APPLICABLE LAW.

 We use different methods to collect data from and about you including through: